 Serve in the Honor Guard for Military Funerals

 Honor Guard members earn 1 Point for each day they participate in Military Funeral Duties.
 This is typically unpaid duty (unless you are on active duty orders).
 But it can be a good way to serve and earn additional Points.
 It’s also one of the most humbling ways we can honor our military brethren one last time.

 Take more correspondence courses (if available)

 Advanced method for earning more Points – Front-load your annual Drills and Training days

-Some units may allow you to front-load your Drills to more rapidly earn credits.
+Some units may allow you to front-load your Drills to earn credits more rapidly.
 If you are retiring, check with your unit to see if you can serve a full year worth of drills and Inactive Duty Training (IDT) days in a couple of month time frame before applying for retirement or transferring to the IRR.
 This allows you to earn a full year’s worth of Points in a short time frame.

 Again, not all units will do this, but it’s worth asking if you can spare the time away from your day job.
 (Bonus: you also get the 15 Annual Participation Points if you cross into a new service year).
 Some Reserve members use this strategy before transitioning into IRR or retirement status.
 This allows them to earn an additional Good Year of service and add Points to their total.